a-rahimi/dataframe/README.md

 a: DataFrame<Tag, ValueA>
 g: DataFrame<Tag, ValueG>

-g = a.reduce_sum()

-or more generaly,

 g = a.reduce(reduce_op)

+or more tersely,

+g = a(reduce_op)
 ```

-The first operation applies the reduction `sum` to all entries of `a` that have
-the same tag.
-The resulting dataframe has one row per unique tag in `a`, and the
+The resulting dataframe has one row per unique tag in `a`, and the corresponding
-corresponding entry is the result of the reduction.
-The second operation more
+entry is the result of applying reduce_op to all entries that entries of `a`
-generally applies a reduction operation to the entries of `a` that have the same
-tag.
+that have the same tag.
+A reduction operator takes as input an entry of `a` and
+an accumulation of previously reduced elements, and returns a new accumulation.

 ```
 auto df = DataFrame<int, float>{.tags={1, 2, 2, 3}, .values={10., 20., 100., 30.}};